Best Practices in Secondary

 Incorporate Small Group Instruction in Your Classroom: The Why and the How

-In this session, participants will learn why discourse in small groups is the key to improving student outcomes.
-Learn how small groups leverage access for all students to higher levels of thinking about mathematics.
+In this session, participants will Learn why it is important to rethink how we teach secondary students math.
+Learn how small groups/teams leverage access for all students to higher levels of thinking about mathematics.
 In this session we will share strategies to build a culture and environment where students are risk-takers and engaged in their learning.

 Making Math Visible and Meaningful for Student Success

-In this session, we will focus on developing students' conceptual understanding through the use of various tools that support daily small group instruction.
-Participants will learn how to make math visible and accessible to the wide-range of abilities in their classrooms.
+In this session, we will focus on developing students' conceptual understanding through the use of various tools that support students conceptual understanding.
+Making math visible and accessible to the wide-range of abilities in their classrooms.
+Participants will also discover why discourse in small groups/teams is the key to improving student outcomes.

-In this session, participants will learn how to develop mathematical tasks that promote conceptual understanding.
-How teachers facilitate learning through strategies that promote student ownership and problem solving.
-Participants will walk away with a toolbox of strategies and knowledge to develop student and teacher roles in highly engaged math classrooms.
+In this session, participants will learn how to develop mathematical tasks that promote conceptual understanding and how to facilitate learning through strategies that promote student ownership and problem solving.
+Participants will walk away with strategies and knowledge to develop student and teacher roles in highly engaged math classrooms.